ponderng/Sidequests/_drafts/HackTheBox-Registry.md

 Bad passphrase, try again for ./bolt_rsa:
 {% endhighlight %}

 To find the passphrase, go back to enumerating the bolt-image.
-There were some other files in root directory we could look at.
+There were some other files in the root directory we could look at.
 Most of the files are fairly standard, and the bash history going to "/dev/null" is normal for pentesting boxes.
 However, the ".viminfo" file is different.

 Print it out and you'll see two files that have been recently edited: "/var/www/html/sync.sh" and "/etc/profile.d/01-ssh.sh".